-According to the Twinning Manual (6.2.4 Travel), "Travel costs of Member State officials or assimilated agents from the place of employment in the Member State to the place of assignment in the Beneficiary country are reimbursed to the Member State in the form of a unit cost per return trip as per Annex B and Annex A7.
-When the unit cost is established based on this methodology, the Member State will not have to document the cost incurred however an activity/event triggering the unit cost will have to take place to trigger the compensation".
+According to the Twinning Manual, travel costs of Member State officials or assimilated agents from the place of employment in the Member State to the place of assignment in the Partner country are reimbursed to the Member State in the form of a unit cost per return trip as per Annex B and Annex A7.
+When the unit cost is established based on this methodology, the Member State will not have to document the cost incurred; however, an activity/event triggering the unit cost will have to take place to trigger the compensation.

 As one example, the unit cost for travel between Paris and Chisinau is set at 350 EUR.
-This is based on three quotations from travel agencies or from the competitively selected travel agency used by the Member State in question (see section Annex A7 section 3).
+This is based on three quotations from travel agencies or from the competitively selected travel agency used by the Member State in question (see section Annex A7, section 3).
 Each time experts travels between Paris and Chisinau, the project pays 350 EUR, regardless of the actual price of the ticket.
 The cost (350 EUR) is reimbursed as long as the triggering event, e.g. the purchase of the ticket, can be proven.

-Nevertheless, the Manual enables the use of the real cost option for cases where it is not possible to establish unit cost.
-In that case, "the Twinning project reimburses the actual incurred cost of an economy class air ticket (including basic luggage allowance), based on documentary evidence (invoices), and based on the cheapest of three offers provided by a travel agency" (6.2.4 Travel).
+Nevertheless, the Manual enables the use of the 'real cost option' for cases where it is not possible to establish unit cost.
+In that case, the Twinning project reimburses the actual incurred cost based on documentary evidence (invoices), and based on the cheapest of three offers provided by a travel agency.